canonical/microceph/docs/snap/how-to/enable-service-instances.rst

 ---------------------

 SMB instances sharing a cluster ID are reconciled as one managed SMB cluster.
-A multi-member cluster uses CTDB.
+Managed clusters use CTDB even with one member.
+Apply a CephFS-backed share after creating the first member and before adding more members.
 See :ref:`deploy-smb-gateway` for the complete three-node procedure and :ref:`smb-reference` for command options.

 Enable an NFS service
 ---------------------